TTW Repair Café - Sat 28th October - 10am-4pm - Friends/Quaker Meeting House, 34 Mill Rd, Worthing, BN11 5DR * FULLY BOOKED!

-Please keep an eye on this page for updates or subscribe to our monthly newsletter for up-to-date information.
+Please see below for details of each event and keep an eye on this page for updates or subscribe to our monthly newsletter for up-to-date information.

 Usually meet monthly to organise litter picks along the seashore and in green spaces.